thoughtco/statamic-ab-tester/README.md

 If you are using full static caching, this won't work as Statamic is never booted, and you will need to use {{ nocache }} alongside the tags this addon provides to run your experiments.

+### Static caching
+If you are using the `half` caching strategy, switch to using the provided `ab` driver - this extends half caching but allows ab experiments to continue working.

+If you are using `full` static caching, you will need to wrap any experiments in `{{ nocache }}` tags and ensure you are using the tags to record hits, successes and failures.

 ~~~